Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/README.md

 ### Container Roles
 **Container1**
-Container1 handles all incoming network requests to the container network, and proxies any permissible requests destined for container2 to its respective static IP address.
+Container1 serves as the primary handler for all incoming network requests within the container network.
+It acts as a proxy, directing permissible requests to container2 using its respective static IP address.

-To handle incoming requests, container1 runs the NGINX service on port 80.
-To control access to the container network, NGINX has basic-auth turned on and references a user:password file (.htpasswd) to determine relevant access privileges.
-I Have made it so the password file can be created outside of the container and either passed in via the Dockerfile, or shared via a --volume -v in docker-compose.yaml
+To facilitate incoming requests, container1 employs the NGINX service, running on port 80.
+Access control for the container network is managed through NGINX's basic-auth feature, which relies on a user:password file (.htpasswd) to determine the appropriate access privileges.
+Notably, I have designed the system to allow the password file to be generated externally to the container.
+It can be passed in via the Dockerfile or shared using the --volume (-v) option in the docker-compose.yaml file.

-To handle requests that fail NGINX basic-auth 5 times, container1 also runs the service Fail2ban.
-Fail2ban monitors the NGINX error log and records the IP address of failed access attempts to its log for future reference.
-Once an IP address has reached 5 failed attempts within a given time span (10 mins) the IP address is banned from future access for 10 minutes – the number of attempts. the time frame for attempts, and the ban time can all be configured within Fail2bans configuration file before container1 build time if desired.
-See authentification section for further explanation.
+To address failed attempts at NGINX basic authentication, container1 integrates the Fail2ban service.
+Fail2ban continuously monitors the NGINX error log and records the IP addresses of unsuccessful access attempts for future reference.
+Should an IP address exceed five failed attempts within a specified time span (currently set at 10 minutes), it is automatically banned from accessing the network for a duration of 10 minutes.
+The number of attempts, the timeframe for attempts, and the ban duration can all be customized within Fail2ban's configuration file before building container1.
+Please refer to the authentication section for more detailed explanations.

-Nginx only using port 80 currently - atm don't see any need for SSL, but that might change...
+As of now, NGINX solely operates on port 80, and there is no immediate need for SSL.
+However, it is worth noting that this requirement might evolve in the future.

-Monit is used as the watchdog handler for monitoring the NGINX and Fail2ban services and restarts if either are found to be down/unresponsive.
+To ensure uninterrupted service, Monit serves as the watchdog handler, continuously monitoring the NGINX and Fail2ban services.
+If either of these services is found to be inactive or unresponsive, Monit takes necessary measures to restart them, guaranteeing the system's reliability.

 **Container2**
-Container2 runs the Innovation Hub API service whichi is written in Python.
-The Web Server Gateway Interface (WSGI) Gunicorn is used to handle all web requests to and from the application.
+Container2 hosts the Innovation Hub API service, developed in Python.
+All web requests to and from the application are processed by the Web Server Gateway Interface (WSGI) Gunicorn.

-Contiainer2 has no exposed ports and is only accessible from outside the container network via the container1 reverse proxy.
+Container2 intentionally does not expose any ports externally.
+It is solely accessible from outside the container network via the container1 reverse proxy.

 ---